 The second step in the engagement process came after a draft MTIP document was completed.
 Following the completion of the draft MTIP staff posted the document on CAMPO's website for public review and sent notice to interested parties.
-The document was made available to the public for input and comments for two weeks during April 2023.
-Comments received from the public were presented to the Policy Board prior to their deliberation of the final MTIP document.
+The document was made available to the public for input and comments for three weeks during June 2023.
+No comments were received from the public.